MicrosoftDocs/win32/desktop-src/directx-sdk--august-2009-.md

 Because the Windows SDK is the primary developer SDK for Windows, DirectX is now included in it.
 You can now use the Windows SDK to build great games for Windows.
 To download the Windows 8 SDK, see [Windows SDK and emulator archive](https://developer.microsoft.com/windows/downloads/sdk-archive).

-The following technologies and tools, formerly part of the DirectX SDK, are now part of the Windows SDK:
+The following technologies and tools, formerly part of the DirectX SDK, are now part of the Windows SDK.

 <table>
 <colgroup>